 “WARNING: Please be advised that Ghost Stories contains moments of extreme shock and tension.
 The play is unsuitable for anyone under the age of 15.
 We strongly advise those of a nervous disposition to think very seriously before attending.”

-Scene by scene, Ghost Stories burrowed deeper under by skin with a gradual yet brutal attack on my senses.
-There’s one moment in the show which continually causes me great distress, and the timing of this moment is nothing short of genius.
-It sends a powerful message to the audience: “you’re not safe here.”
+Ghost Stories wastes no time - its insidious, brutal attack on my senses and my psyche was efficiently deployed.
 Jump scares abound in Ghost Stories, and many of them actually function as a clever decoy.
 They create a false sense of security, masking the methods which will eventually be undertaken to shock and disturb you to the highest degree.
 Moments of dark humour also serve the same purpose.
 These combined elements build the tension slowly and effectively, before the true nature of the show is revealed.
-There’s an odd comfort in the familiar pattern of tension and release, and this is ripped away in the most brutal fashion.
+There’s an odd comfort in the familiar pattern of tension and release, and this is ripped away in the most brutal fashion, as though the jump scares were pulling the wool over my eyes from the very beginning.
 The searing final flourish is intense and deeply psychological; it really caught me off guard and was not the type of fear I was expecting to feel.
-The jump scares were pulling the wool over my eyes from the very beginning.
+It was simultaneously terrifying and elating.

 Our second row seats in this small theatre may have gone some way towards making this experience as intense as it was.
 Upon leaving, I couldn’t help but wonder whether I might have felt different if we’d sat further back.
 Being positioned right in the line of fire, with nowhere to hide (and no interval), the most visually alarming moments of the show hit us particularly hard.
 But regardless of seating, the overarching theme in this play is what delivers the fatal blow.